 Actual application example:

-Suppose you have a public header template filepartial/header.htmlIn which, a dynamically generated title and keywords need to be displayed, and this information may differ on each page.
-You can do it like this:
+Assume you have a public header template filepartial/header.htmlIn which a dynamically generated title and keywords need to be displayed, and this information may be different on each page.
+You can do this:

 {% with is_new_product = (product.CreatedTime > (now|date:"U") - 86400) %} {# 假设判断是否为24小时内发布的新产品 #}